IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 #### Take advantage of `setIdentity` and other new features

 Previous versions of the SDK had only one way to provide a new identity: in the call to `init`.
 This meant that some publishers had to make use of various workarounds to provide a new identity later in the page lifecycle.
-You might be able to simplify your integration by removing these workarounds and simply calling `setIdentity` if you want to pass a new identity to the SDK after `init` has been called.
+You might be able to simplify your integration by removing these workarounds and just calling `setIdentity` if you want to pass a new identity to the SDK after `init` has been called.

 #### Change how you call init